 b.
 Was exported.
 (Sec.
 32171.)

 c.
 Was otherwise exempted from tax, such as consumed by employees on the premises (Sec.
-32172) or sold to certain listed instrumentalities of the armed forces of the United States.
-(Sec.
-32177.)
+32172)

 2. Wine: It is presumed that all wine removed from a winery or wine cellar bonded under internal revenue laws has been sold in this state unless it is established: